venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/design-concepts.md

 A suitable reference order is for example auto-configured in the Spring-Boot extension.
 See the official Guides, Getting started with resilience4j-spring-boot2 about Aspect order

+### Circuit Breaker

+A technique to avoid cascading failures in an interdependent microservices environment, where dependent service has outage or degraded performance.

+Circuit Breaker framework monitors communications for failures.
+Once the failures reach a certain threshold, the circuit breaker trips, and all further calls to the circuit breaker return with an error or with some alternative service or default message

+It make sure system is responsive & resilient and threads are not waiting for an unresponsive call.

+The circuit breaker has three distinct states: Closed, Open, and Half-Open:
+* Closed – remains in the closed state and all calls pass through to the services.
+When the number of failures exceeds a predetermined threshold the breaker trips, and it goes into the Open state.
+* Open – The circuit breaker returns an error for calls without executing the function.
+* Half-Open – After a timeout period, the circuit switches to a half-open state to test if the underlying problem still exists.
+If a single call fails in this half-open state, the breaker is once again tripped.
+If it succeeds, the circuit breaker resets back to the normal, closed state.

 ### CAP Theorm

 CAP (Consistency, Availability, and Partition tolerance) theorem helps us to make our choice while designing distributed systems.
 We can incorporate any two of these 3 functionalities into our system, not all of them.